What is Scrum, what events, accountabilities, artefacts exist, what values is it based on and what are the benefits?

 Courage is important for the success of the team, because it is about trying new things, admitting mistakes, asking for help when necessary, saying “no” to some demands and, if necessary, questioning the status quo.
 Of course, the Scrum Master – e.g. in the removal of Impediments – and the Product Owner – e.g. in dialogue with stakeholders who permanently and at short notice demand new things – must also be courageous.

 Openness is the basis for a learning culture, for feedback and new ideas.
 Openness as a value enables sound decisions, increases efficiency and creates trust.

-Respect as a value is essential for the cooperation within the team, with the Scrum Master, the Product Owner and the stakeholders.
+Respect as a value is essential for cooperation between those involved.
 It is important to respect the ideas, views and achievements of others.
 Respect is a central building block for successful and productive development.

 Only with a mindset that lives commitment, courage, openness, focus and respect as values, Scrum unfolds its greatest advantages.

 Do you think the Scrum Guide defines too many or too few rules?
 And what would be the advantage if it defined more or less?